-Along with its needed effects, chloroquine (the active ingredient contained in Aralen) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by chloroquine (the active ingredient contained in Aralen).
+In the event that any of these side effects do occur, they may require medical attention.
 When this medicine is used for short periods of time, side effects usually are rare.
 However, when it is used for a long time and/or in high doses, side effects are more likely to occur and may be serious.

-Check with your doctor immediately if any of the following side effects occur while taking chloroquine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking chloroquine:Rare